deta/space-docs/src/pages/docs/en/guides/public-site.md

 ## Making a Micro public

-Every app on Space can contain up to 5 [Micros](/docs/en/basics/micros#whats-a-micro), and you could change the visibility of each Micro individually.
-To make a Micro public, you need to set the `public` flag to `true` in the Micro's [`Spacefile`](/docs/en/reference/spacefile).
+Every app on Space can contain up to 5 [Micros](/docs/en/basics/micros#whats-a-micro), which are private by default.
+You can make individual Micros public using the app's [`Spacefile`](/docs/en/reference/spacefile).
+Just set the `public` flag to `true` for each Micro you want to publicize.

 Example: